silencieuxle/angular-slider/README.md

 })
 ```

-- Use the component in app.module
+- Use the component in app.module by importing the components.module

 ```
 @NgModule({